 Disclaimer

 Information in this booklet is not intended to replace information from your doctor.
-Treatment decisions should always be taken in consultation with your doctor.
+Treatment decisions should always be made in consultation with your doctor.